birdandhike.com logo

 Hassayampa Road (view W towards the parking area)

 This area is a great place to bird a riparian cottonwood-willow forest during warmer months.
-Visitors can stroll trails through the forest, sit quietly on the edge of Palm Lake, or just sit in front of the Visitor Center and listen to birds singing in the trees while watching hummingbirds, orioles, thrashers, and woodpeckers come in to feed.
+Visitors can stroll trails through the forest, sit quietly on the edge of Palm Lake, or just sit in front of the Visitor Center and listen to birds singing in the trees while watching hummingbirds, orioles, thrashers, and woodpeckers come to feed.

 Walking the trails, summer birders should expect to see Mallard Duck, Gambel's Quail, Turkey Vulture, American Coot, Mourning Dove, Black-chinned Hummingbird, Anna's Hummingbird, Gila Woodpecker, Ladder-backed Woodpecker, Black Phoebe, Vermilion Flycatcher, Ash-throated Flycatcher, Common Raven, Cactus Wren, Curve-billed Thrasher, Phainopepla, Lucy's Warbler, Yellow Warbler, Yellow-breasted Chat, Abert's Towhee, Summer Tanager, Northern Cardinal, Hooded Oriole, House Finch, and Lesser Goldfinch.